ntop/ntopng/doc/src/scripts/structure.rst

   found under the :code:`interface` directory are be executed for every interface; files found under the :code:`network` directory will be executed for every local network; and so on.
-  Sub-directories can be missing or empty, depending on whether the plugins wants to perform certain actions or not.
+  Sub-directories can be missing or empty, depending on whether the scripts wants to perform certain actions or not.
 See :ref:`Checks`.
 - :code:`ts_schemas`: contains timeseries schemas definitions.
 See :ref:`Timeseries Schemas`.
 - :code:`web_gui`: file to create custom ntopng pages and link them in the main ntopng menu.
 See :ref:`Custom Pages`.